coderefinery/documentation/content/gh_workflow.md

           publish_dir: _build/
           force_orphan: true
 ```
-- You don't need to understand all of the above, but you
+- You don't need to understand all of the above
-  might spot familiar commands in the `run:` sections.
+  -- you should mainly pay attention the highlighted lines
+  which are shell commands (we know this because they are part of a `run: |` section).
+  The first uses `pip` to install the dependencies and the second runs `sphinx-build`
+  to actually build the documentation (as we saw in the previous episode).
 - After the file has been committed (and pushed),
   check the action at `https://github.com/USER/documentation-example/actions`
   (replace `USER` with your GitHub username).